skyt-a/skyt-a/README.md

 ### About RinGoku
-Web application developer who lives in Tokyo, Japan.
+Web application developer in Tokyo, Japan.
 I use React, TypeScript, GraphQL...etc